 Others have seen and heard another keeper, Joseph Andreu, at the top of the tower; only he’s been dead for more than a century.
 His presence at the lighthouse could be explained by the fact that he fell to his death while painting the outside of the tower.
 His spirit never left and is often seen looking out from the top.

 But perhaps the most well known ghosts of the St. Augustine Lighthouse are that of the two young sisters who also died on the property.
 Hezekiah Pity was hired to renovate the tower in the late 1800s.
-Her daughters, Eliza and Mary, were playing inside a cart that was being used to carry materials back and forth to the lighthouse.
+His daughters, Eliza and Mary, were playing inside a cart that was being used to carry materials back and forth to the lighthouse.
 When the cart broke loose, they weren’t able to jump out in time and the cart slid rapidly into the bay, plummeting both girls to a watery death.

 Today and most days since then, the girls can be heard laughing at the top of the tower late at night.
 Others have spotted Eliza floating about the grounds wearing the same blue dress she died in.